fredemmott/XRFrameTools/README.md

     - the GPU is limited by the current performance plan
     - the GPU is limited because the computer is running from battery power
     - the GPU is drawing an unsafe amount of power
-    - one or more of the GPU's power connectors are not connected to the PSU
+    - one or more of the GPUs power connectors are not connected to the PSU
-- API limit: the GPU's performance has been limited by the game, or via the NVIDIA Control Panel or third-party tool
+- API limit: the GPUs performance has been limited by the game, or via the NVIDIA Control Panel or third-party tool
 - GPU API (CSV only): the API used to retrieve GPU information.
 This is `"NVAPI"` for NVIDIA cards, or empty if data is not available
 - GPU limit bits (CSV only): the raw reasons for throttling, as provided by `NVAPI`